-- White Rock Chapter is a duly recognized and certified local government of the Navajo Nation Government, pursuant to 2 N.N.C., Section 4001; and - White Rock Chapter is vested with the authority to review and the responsibilities to address and act on the best interest and welfare of its residents, pursuant 2 N.N.C., Section 4028(a); and - Pursuant to 2 N.N.C., Section 861, The Eastern Navajo Land commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interests throughout the Eastern Navajo Agency; and - Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo nation has made efforts According to the Federal Indian Land Consolidation Act of 1984 and identification of the Navajo and intends to continue working towards consolidating lands within the main part of the Eastern Navajo Agency area and the satellite reservations of Alamo, Ramab and Tohajiilee; and 4 - White Rock Chapter is cognizance of the numerous problems created by the differing land statuses in the Eastern Navajo Agency from programmatic human services, law and range enforcement, land use Rights-of-Way approval, much needed other land use approvals; and si. - White Rock strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department and appropriate Navajo Nation Council standing committees to work towards the land consolidation goal; and 6 - White Rock Chapter is informed about the potential land exchange known as the "Navajo Exchange Legislative Initiative" or "NELI" involving conversion of BLM and Public Land Order 2198 into Thibal Trust status.
-As some of these land types are situated within the Chapter area, the Chapter is very supportive of NELI and thereby requests federal authorities to act favorably of the 7 raine Johnson, Sec/Treasurer new Vice President Dur Harry Hubbard, Council Delegate Lucinda Henry, President May
+- White Rock Chapter is a duly recognized and certified local government of the Navajo Nation 1.
+Government, pursuant to 2 N.N.C., Section 4001; and - White Rock Chapter is vested with the authority to review and the responsibilities to address and 2. act on the best interest and welfare of its residents, pursuant 2 N.N.C., Section 4028(a); and - Pursuant to 2 N.N.C., Section 861, The Eastern Navajo Land commission was established for the 3. purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interests throughout the Eastern Navajo Agency; and - According to the Federal Indian Land Consolidation Act of 1984 and identification of the Navajo 4.
+Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo nation has made efforts and intends to continue working towards consolidating lands within the main part of the Eastern Navajo Agency area and the satellite reservations of Alamo, Ramah and Tohajiilee; and - 5.
+White Rock Chapter is cognizance of the numerous problems created by the differing land statuses in the Eastern Navajo Agency from programmatic human services, law and range enforcement. land use Rights-of-Way approval, much needed other land use approvals; and - White Rock strongly encourages the Eastern Navajo Land Commission, the Navajo Land 6.
+Department and appropriate Navajo Nation Council standing committees to work towards the land consolidation goal; and - White Rock Chapter is informed about the potential land exchange known as the "Navajo 7.
+Exchange Legislative Initiative" or "NELI" involving conversion of BLM and Public Land Order 2198 into Tribal Trust status.
+As some of these land types are situated within the Chapter area, the Chapter is very supportive of NELI and thereby requests federal authorities to act favorably of the exchange, called meeting at White Rock Chapter, Navajo Nation, at which a quorum was present and that the same

-White Rock Chapter hereby approves and supports the Navajo Nation's work and effort on federal legislation to restore certain BLM and PLO-2198 Lands to Navajo Tribal Trust.
+White Rock Chapter hereby approves and supports the Navajo Nation's work and effort on 1. federal legislation to restore certain BLM and PLO-2198 Lands to Navajo Tribal Trust.